-Home > Medical > Genital warts Latest in Genital warts HPV vaccine does not spur riskier sex in teens Despite the fears of some parents and even a few doctors, girls who are vaccinated against HPV are not more likely to engage in risky sexual behaviour, Sexually active gay teenagers at risk for HPV Gay teenagers who have had at least four sexual partners are at increased risk of contracting human papillomavirus, a study suggests.
-New HPV home test provides greater accuracy A new cervical cancer screening test looks set to revolutionise the way in which women are tested for this disease.
-HPV raises throat cancer risk A new analysis indicates that people infected with the human papillomavirus have an increased risk of developing esophageal cancer. load more Your Genital warts Guide Genital warts have been described since ancient times.
+Home > Medical > Genital warts Latest in Genital warts 2 HPV shots can prevent genital warts A new study recommends that medical professionals go ahead with the two-dose schedule for the prevention of genital warts caused by the human papillomavirus.
+HPV vaccine does not spur riskier sex in teens Despite the fears of some parents and even a few doctors, girls who are vaccinated against HPV are not more likely to engage in risky sexual behaviour, Sexually active gay teenagers at risk for HPV Gay teenagers who have had at least four sexual partners are at increased risk of contracting human papillomavirus, a study suggests.
+New HPV home test provides greater accuracy A new cervical cancer screening test looks set to revolutionise the way in which women are tested for this disease. load more Your Genital warts Guide Genital warts have been described since ancient times.
 The viruses that cause the warts are varieties of the human papillomavirus (HPV).
 These viruses have an incubation period (interval between exposure to infection and appearance of the first symptom) of one to eight months.
 The infectivity (risk of infecting others) is highest soon after development of the lesion.
 Transmission is usually sexual, with more than 50% of contacts being affected.
 Their appearance around the anus may be related to anal intercourse, but not necessarily.
 The entire lower genital tract is usually involved, although it may be without obvious symptoms.
 How can genital warts be prevented?
 How are genital warts treated?
 What are the causes of genital warts?
 What are the symptoms of genital warts?
 What are genital warts?